About the Nobel Museum

 The Nobel Museum’s aim is to spread knowledge as well as to create interest and discussion around the natural sciences and culture through creative learning and exhibition techniques, modern technology and elegant design.

 At the Nobel Museum, you will learn more about the Nobel Prize and its founder, as well as the Nobel Laureates and their creative endeavors.
-The Nobel Museum is situated in one of Stockholm’s most beautiful 18th-century buildings.
+The Nobel Museum opened in 2001 and is situated in one of Stockholm’s most beautiful 18th-century buildings.